Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 MITRE ATT&CK: T1071.004 (Application Layer Protocol: DNS)

+#### False Positives

+Legitimate administrative or automated activity may trigger this detection and should be reviewed.

 ### Alert Implementation

 These detection rules can be operationalized in Splunk by configuring them as scheduled alerts.
 Alerts can be triggered based on defined thresholds and integrated with incident response workflows.